 Training: Lean Concepts and Tools Online

-In IT organizations and software development firms, Scrum Masters facilitate a team that is using the Scrum approach to agile development.
-They are responsible for ensuring communication flows between the product owner and delivery team and for removing roadblocks and setting up processes for smooth workflow.
-When working with Lean Agile, Scrum Masters also apply Lean tools and principles to remove waste from the development processes and requirements.
+Scrum Masters facilitate a team that is using the Scrum approach to agile development.
+Originating in the IT world, this course is designed for any role at any organization.
+Scrum Masters are responsible for ensuring communication flows between the product owner and delivery team and for removing roadblocks and setting up processes for smooth workflow.
+When working with Agile, Scrum Masters also apply Lean tools and principles to remove waste from the development processes and requirements.

 The SCORE Roadmap for Kaizen Events